Z3nSpyder/B2p/README.md

 ## Compatibility

+1.Min version of Android needed: Oreo
-1.The application is compatible on most phones which run on android.
+2.The application is compatible on most phones which run on android.
 Some phones such as One plus are not compatible for the time being.
-2.The application is only designed to work in portrait mode for the time being.
+3.The application is only designed to work in portrait mode for the time being.

 ## Requirements and Permissions